This page is for graduate fellowships only. If you have questions about graduate assistantships, please visit Human Resources.

 Presently, OSU has a tuition plateau in most programs between 9 credits and 16 credits, which means the tuition rate is the same if you take anywhere between 9 and 16 credits.
 Some programs do charge per credit and other programs have a smaller tuition increase between 9 and 16 credits.
 Students are held responsible for any tuition and registration charges, if any, on their student account in excess of the tuition waiver provided for 12 credits.

-Generally speaking, mandatory fees are not covered while students are on fellowship appointment.
+Generally speaking, mandatory fees are not covered while students are on fellowship appointment unless stated in the fellowship letter of offer.
 For OSU Graduate Fellowships, the charges appear on the student account, and funds are used to cover tuition in the form of awards/scholarships.
 These funds have different forms of restrictions than a reversal of charges.
 Most students on OSU Graduate Fellowships are responsible for fees, as they are either not provided by the external granting agency or OSU funds cannot be used to cover fees.
 Students should refer to their letter of appointment and/or tuition scholarship letter to verify fee coverage.

 Programs may have specific degree requirements that either permit or do not allow Ecampus courses for requirements, but the Graduate School does not restrict Ecampus course enrollment.
 When the Graduate School is providing a full or partial-tuition waiver for a student on a fellowship, the 12 credits of least expense will be waived from the student’s account.
 In other words, students will be responsible for any charges to their account due to enrollment in more than 12cr, if applicable, and the Graduate School will waive on-campus credits prior to Ecampus credits, as on-campus courses have lower tuition rates.

-The fellowship appointment must be set up by the Office of Human Resources by someone handling Life Cycle requests.
+The fellowship appointment must be set up by the Office of Human Resources by someone handling HR Support Services requests.
 Once a position is in place, tuition rate codes are typically updated three times a week (Mondays, Wednesdays, and Fridays), and then will be reflected on the student account within two more business days.

 Award notifications, particularly when federally-funded and requiring view of notifications, can delay the fellowship appointment process.
 When circumstances are outside the student fellow’s control, late charges on the student account can be reversed by Business Affairs.
 Health insurance is mandatory for fellows unless there is a waiver in place due to comparable coverage provided by another source.
 As fellows are required to have health insurance, coverage will be retroactively provided based upon the start date of the appointment.
 International students are more adversely impacted by late appointment setup due to student visa requirements, and may end up having to pay for double coverage during the setup term.